gitlabhq/gitlabhq/doc/release/monthly.md

 ## Update GitLab.com with stable version

-- Build a package for gitlab.com based on the official release instead of RC1
 - Deploy the package (should not need downtime because of the small difference with RC1)